Gabrielle Union Sizzles In A Fringe Bikini During Romantic Trip Dwyane Wade Surprised Her With

 For the record, Gabrielle Union is 45 and Dwyane Wade is 36.

-Gabielle Union and Dwyane Wade’s beach body snapshot isn’t the only envy-inducing mage that they shared from their trip.
+Gabrielle Union and Dwyane Wade’s beach body snapshot isn’t the only envy-inducing mage that they shared from their trip.
 The couple also posted a few Instagram photos that were taken at their hotel, including one in which they’re sharing a romantic kiss in front of the resort.
 You can check out the breathtaking perfection of their other vacation pics below.

 Dwyane Wade recently told TMZ that he’s trying to convince Gabrielle Union to let him film “a love movie” with her.
 He said that his actress wife hasn’t exactly warmed to the idea, but maybe this romantic surprise trip will make her realize that her husband is the perfect leading man for a epic romance.